-Sudafed elixir is an expectorant, antitussive and decongestant.
+Sudafed Elixir (on sale here) is an expectorant, antitussive and decongestant.
 It is used to treat infections of the upper respiratory tract and is a favorite with doctors when treating individuals with chronic lung diseases such as bronchitis, asthma and emphysema.
 Sudafed is a medication manufactured by McNeil laboratories, a subsidiary of Johnson & Johnson.
 It was released in 2006, and it is currently available in major countries such as the U.S., the U.K., New Zealand, Australia, Canada, Ireland and South Africa.

 How Sudafed Elixir Works

 This medication is sold in its generic form as guafenesin, theophylline, and pseudoephedrine elixir.
 Its expectorant effects include loosening up and thinning out thick mucus within the body so it’s easier to cough or spit it out.
 This in turn leads to opening up air passages, providing patients with the ability to breathe normally once again.
 In addition, it stops lung tissue irritation in its tracks, something which alleviates the persistent cough related to most respiratory issues.

 Sudafed contains two active ingredients: Pseudoephedrine and hydrochloride.
 It is taken orally, and suggested dosages are 10ml every 4 hours up to 4 to 6 times every day for adults and for children over the age of 12, and 5ml every 4 hours up to 4 to 6 times per day for kids under 6.
 If you’d like, you can dilute Sudafed Elixir in ratios of 1:1 or 1:3.